 What is the Order-Level Materials SIN?

-The OLM SIN allows companies to offer supplies and services through their GSA MAS Contract that:
+The OLM SIN allows companies to offer supplies and services through their GSA MAS Contract at the order level that:

-- Are unknown or can’t be priced until the order level
+- Are unknown or can’t be priced at award of their GSA MAS Contract, and

 The OLM SIN was first introduced in June of 2018 to select GSA Schedule categories.
 Since then, it has been expanded.
-However, it is still only available to companies that hold a GSA MAS Contract with a SIN under one or more of the 59 OLM-Eligible Subcategories.
-OLM is not applicable to VA Schedule Contracts.
+As of Refresh 31, all GSA MAS Contractors have a one-time opportunity to accept the mass modification that adds the OLM SIN to their GSA MAS Contract.
+Please note, OLM is not applicable to VA Schedule Contracts.

 What is the Purpose of the OLM SIN?